jeremy-collette/midistar/README.md

 by running the `midistar` command in any terminal.
 This is a wrapper that calls the 'run' script mentioned above.

-The 'run' script calls the actual binary (in the 'build' folder).
-It is recommended to always use this script instead of calling the binary directly.
-This allows the configuration file to be found, ensures consistency of the working directory, and allows environment variables to be set if required.

 If there is not a midistar release with pre-built binaries for your platform, or you have cloned the midistar repository, you will have to build midistar from scratch before running.
 See the BUILDING section in this README.